wang-q/AlignDB-ToXLSX/README.md

         mocking => 1,
     );

-# LICENSE

-Copyright 2014- Qiang Wang

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 # AUTHOR

-Qiang Wang
+Qiang Wang &lt;wang-q@outlook.com>

+# COPYRIGHT AND LICENSE

+This software is copyright (c) 2008 by Qiang Wang.

+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.